 The user interface of candle software has essential functions to run your G-code programs.
 Hence, it makes this software suitable for newbies and hobbyists in CNC machining.

-You can connect to your CNC router with a USB cable and control the 3-axes movement of CNC machines.
+You can connect to your CNC router with a USB cable and control the 3-axis movement of CNC machines.

-Candle software lets you import, view, and edit standard G-code.
+GRBL Candle is a GRBL control software that lets you import, view, and edit standard G-code.
 The visualizer shows you the toolpath, you can rotate and zoom in to verify the toolpath.